radiantearth/stac-spec/catalog-spec/catalog-spec.md

 # STAC Catalog Spec

-A STAC Static Catalog is the simplest possible catalog of spatiotemporal items.
-It is designed to work as a set of flat files on an http web server or an object store like Amazon S3 or Google Cloud Storage.
+This document explains the structure and content of a STAC `Catalog`.
+A STAC Catalog is a collection of SpatioTemporal `Item`s.
+These `Item`s can be linked to directly from a Catalog, or the Catalog can link to other Catalogs (often called sub-Catalogs) that contain links to Items.

-Static Catalogs define a network of linked items for the purpose of automated crawling.
-A static catalog is not intended to be queried.
-A static catalog is designed to be as reliable as possible, and can serve as the canonical source for dynamic Catalog API's.
-For example, a crawler could walk a static catalog to create a search index for queries.
+The division of sub-catalogs is up to the implementor, but is generally done to aid the ease of online browsing by people.

+Catalogs are not intended to be queried - their purpose is more to be browsed by people and crawled by machines to build a search index.
 A Catalog can be represented in JSON format.
 Any JSON object that contains all the required fields is a valid STAC Catalog.

 - [Examples](examples.md)
 - [JSON Schema](json-schema/catalog.json) - please see the [validation instructions](../validation/README.md)